jeka-dev/jeka/dev.jeka.core/src/main/doc/Reuse Elements - IDE.md

 ## Add dependencies to *def* classpath

 This simple mechanism is powerful.
-It let your *def* classes depends on other Java code just as you would de for your test/production code.
-It means that you can make your *def* classes depend on :
+It let *def* classes depend on other Java code just as it would be for test/production code.
+It means that *def* classes can depend on :
 - code lying in a different module from the same multi-module project
-- compiled code lying somewhere on your filesystem
+- compiled code lying somewhere on filesystem
 - jars located in a binary repository (i.e. Maven modules)

 This tutorial will give some simple examples on how you can factor out parts of your builds.